 Forced Labor and Human Trafficking

-In 2014, AMD maintained a robust Supplier Diversity program for U.S.-based spending, focused on the following areas:
+AMD is committed to our Supplier Diversity program for U.S.-based spending, focused on the following areas:

 - Measuring AMD spend with our registered diverse business enterprises and minority-owned businesses.

-- Promoting small businesses and encouraging job growth in the United States by actively working within
+- Promoting small businesses and encouraging job growth in the United States by working within